What are Closing Costs?

 Government Imposed Costs

 While there is no way to avoid paying these taxes, you must do this when you make your offer to purchase the property.
-Towns imposed a seller transfer fee and possibly a buyer transfer fee.
+Towns impose a seller transfer fee and possibly a buyer transfer fee.
 Each town is handled differently.

 Imposed by your lender, this charge covers the initial costs of processing your loan request.